U.S. joins other nations in grounding 737 MAX jets after second crash

 The grounding will remain in effect as the FAA investigates.

-Boeing, which maintained that its planes were safe to fly, said it supported the move to temporarily ground 737 MAX flights.
+Boeing, which maintained that its planes were safe to fly, said in a statement that it supported the move to temporarily ground 737 MAX flights.

-The United States joins Europe, China and other countries in grounding Boeing’s newest plane since the Ethiopian Airlines flight crashed soon after taking off from Addis Ababa.
+“Boeing has determined - out of an abundance of caution and in order to reassure the flying public of the aircraft’s safety - to recommend to the FAA the temporary suspension of operations of the entire global fleet of 371 737 MAX aircraft.”

 The still-unexplained crash followed another involving a Boeing 737 MAX in Indonesia five months ago that killed 189 people.
 Although there is no proof of any link, the twin disasters have spooked passengers.

-“He (Trump) did the right thing by grounding this fleet, both for air travelers and aviation workers,” John Samuelsen, international president of the Transport Workers Union of America, which represent aviation workers and flight attendants, told Reuters shortly after the announcement.
+Travel website Kayak was making changes to let customers exclude specific aircraft types from searches, and booking sites were looking to reroute passengers.

-“Our members are excited, and are no longer concerned about stepping into a workplace which could lead to the end of their lives, potentially.”
+The grounding was welcomed by air workers in the United States.
+John Samuelsen, international president of the Transport Workers Union of America, which represent aviation workers and flight attendants, said the grounding of the fleet was right “both for air travelers and aviation workers.”

 Canada also grounded 737 MAX jets on Wednesday, saying satellite data suggested similarities to the previous crash involving the same plane model in October.